classicrob/simply-jekyll/_notes/Behavioral Product Strategy.md

 title: Behavioral Product Strategy
 tags: BehavioralProductStrategy EntryPoint
 ---
 Behavioral Product Strategy is making better product decisions through the lenses of user psychology and behavioral influence.
-It can be ignored at your own risk, since [[Every app is designed for behavior change, intentionally or unintentionally]].
+Ignore it at your own risk, since [[Every app is designed for behavior change, intentionally or unintentionally]].

 When executed well, people will use the product in the best ways possible to deliver meaningful value to themselves and to the company.
 For this reason, [[I design for successful goal achievement and playstyles that are appropriate for the user]].